iotaledger/introduction-docs/docs/guides/backup_security.md

 ## How to Rekey a Stronghold/Password Rotation

-The procedure for changing a Stronghold password is simple: you read a snapshot into a vault and then write it out with a new encryption password.
+To change a Stronghold password, you read a snapshot into a vault and then write it out with a new encryption password.
 [See this code for the source.](https://github.com/iotaledger/wallet.rs/blob/d1b8893d73aae35dfcf7c5c8006e2177988d25d0/src/stronghold.rs#L436-L451)

 :::note

-For obvious reasons, old snapshot backups will not be "rekeyed", so you have to track your old passwords.
+Old snapshot backups will not be "rekeyed", so you have to track your old passwords.

 :::